 - Keeping Children Safe in Education September 2018

 Working closely with parents is paramount in our aim to keeping children safe and preventing them from harm.
 Please see our PARENTS ADVICE section for National Agency support for parents around all safegaurding areas and our KEEPING SAFE ONLINE section.

-If you have any concerns or further questions please do not hesitate to contact the Laura Fallon (Head Teacher and Designated Person for Child Protection), or Imelda Milner (Deputy Headteacher and Deputy Designated Person for Child Protection).
+If you have any concerns or further questions please do not hesitate to contact Laura Fallon (Head Teacher and Designated Person for Safeguarding and Child Protection), Imelda Milner (Deputy Headteacher) or Lisa Dempsey (Assistant Headteacher) who are both Deputy Designated Persons for Safeguarding and Child Protection).